Approximate Nearest Neighbor Search for Modern AI: A Projection-Augmented Graph Approach: Conclusion

 \section{Conclusion}

-In this paper, we motivated six critical demands of modern AI applications for ANNS, covering search performance, indexing speed, memory footprint, scalability to dimensionality, robustness against retrieval size, and support of online insertion.
+In this paper, we motivated six critical demands of modern AI applications for ANNS, covering search performance, indexing speed, memory footprint, scalability to dimensionality, robustness against retrieval size, and support for online insertions.
 To meet these demands, we proposed PAG as a new framework for ANNS.
 PAG reduces unnecessary distance computations by employing the comparison of exact and approximate distances.
 The components of PAG are derived from a unified statistical relationship, making its mechanism theoretically explainable.
-Experiments on modern datasets showcased the superiority of PAG over widely-used ANNS methods as well as state-of-the art solutions, and confirmed the effectiveness of PAG's components.
+Experiments on modern datasets showcased the superiority of two PAG variants---one for high QPS and the other for fast indexing and small index size---over widely-used ANNS methods as well as state-of-the-art solutions under the criteria specified by the six demands.